-Services revenues (including SDM, maintenance and other services) increased by \$1.4 million, or 0.7%, in 2016 compared to 2015.
-The increase in services revenues was primarily attributable to the increase in revenues from maintenance contracts and service parts, reflecting our growing installed base of systems and our effective support solutions suiting for the end-users' needs, and was partially offset by the decrease in SDM revenues by 6.8% compared to 2015.
+Services revenues (including SDM, maintenance and other services) increased by \$0.6 million in 2017, or 0.3%, as compared to 2016.
+Within services revenues, customer support revenue, which includes revenue generated mainly by maintenance contracts on our systems, increased by 6.3%, reflecting our growing installed base of systems and our effective support solutions suitable for end-users' needs.